Lightning-Universe/lightning-flash/docs/source/general/finetuning.rst

 freeze_unfreeze
 ---------------
-By default, in this strategy the backbone is frozen for 5 epochs then unfrozen:

-.. testcode:: strategies

-    trainer.finetune(model, datamodule, strategy="freeze_unfreeze")

-Or we can customize it unfreeze the backbone after a different epoch.
+The freeze_unfreeze strategy keeps the backbone frozen until a certain epoch (provided through the input) after which the backbone unfrozen.

 For example, to unfreeze after epoch 7:

 .. testcode:: strategies